-Further technical details are contained in section 3 or in the supporting technical manual available from www.sarqentltd.co.uk
+Further technical details are contained in section 3 or in the supporting technical manual available from www.sargentltd.co.uk

 For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
-If you are unsure of any point please contact your dealer / distributor for advice before use.
+If you are unsure of any point, please contact your dealer / distributor for advice before use.
 The system has a number of key components that you will need to be familiar with before attempting to use the system, these are:

-- The EC652 or EC653 Power Supply Unit (PSU) a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC800 Control Panel (CP) a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information.
-This panel uses graphical touchscreen with straightforward controls and reliable data communication to the PSU. - The PX300 Intelligent Battery charger 300W.
+- The EC454PSU or EC456PSU Power Supply Unit - a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC463 Control Panel a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information. - The PX300 Intelligent 300W Battery charger.